bucs110a0fall21/final-project-puzzlers/README.md

 The Project is broken down into the following file structure:
 * main.py
+* src
+    * controller.py
+    * Friend.py
+    * Player.py
-* bin
+    * SpikeFish.py
-    * <all of your python files should go here>
 * assets
-    * <all of your media, i.e. images, font files, etc, should go here)
+    * background.png
+    * block2.png
+    * friend.png
+    * totoro.png
 * etc
-    * <This is a catch all folder for things that are not part of your project, but you want to keep with your project.
-Your demo video should go here.>
+    * class_diagram.jpg
+    * interface_design.jpg
+    * video1818954711.mp4

 ***

 ## Tasks and Responsibilities *(Software Lead)*
 * You must outline the team member roles and who was responsible for each class/method, both individual and collaborative.

-### Software Lead - Christopher YU
+### Software Lead - Christopher Yu

-<< Worked as integration specialist by... >>
+Worked as integration specialist by implementing the controller functions ensuring that all the classes meshed correctly and functioned properly.
+Also wrote the SpikeFish and Player class as well as assisted in other controller related integration issues with the Back-end specialist.
+Made sure each group member was on the same page and prevented any miscommunications on the work assigned for each member.

 ### Front End Specialist - Ashley Yu